hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 The Node Inspector is a window that shows all attributes of the currently selected node.
 It shows spinboxes for numeric values, text field for strings and drop down menus for enumeration attributes.
 It can be used to change the values and settings of a node at any time.

-This is maybe the most typical form of 'live programming' and direct manipulation in Coral, but is achived with a very simple mechanism.
+This is maybe the most typical form of 'live programming' and direct manipulation in Coral, but is achieved with a very simple mechanism.
 Each UI element has a Python method 'widgetValueChanged()' that sets the attribute to the new value and marks it as dirty.
-This triggers the call of the updateSlice() functions tha updates the result of the nodes as described above.
+This triggers the call of the updateSlice() functions that updates the result of the nodes as described above.

 ```python
 # coralUi/py/coralUi/nodeInspector/fields.py lines 86-96: